Guy Smiley

 Guy Smiley is a fictional character on Sesame Street who was dubbed "America's favorite game show host".
 His skits are among those on the show that parody commercial media.
 Smiley has also hosted This Is Your Lunch and Here Is Your Life, a parody of This Is Your Life.
 Guests who were profiled included a loaf of bread, a tooth and a tree (all aimed at teaching children how things are made).
 He has also hosted pageants for numbers and letters.

-Joan Ganz Cooney cited the role as one of her favorite roles from his original performer Jim Henson, although it was his least favorite to perform, as the character had a boisterous voice which proved too hard on his throat.
+Joan Ganz Cooney cited the character as one of her favorites of original performer Jim Henson, although it was his least favorite to perform, as the character had a boisterous voice which proved too hard on his throat.
 Due to this, the character's dialogue was usually pre-recorded so that Henson could do multiple takes without straining his throat.

 The character was mostly discontinued upon Henson's death in 1990.